 Size: clumps about 1-1.5' tall x 0.75-1' wide

-USDA Zones: 6 to 9, with sharp drainage 5/6 or 5
+USDA Zones: 6 to 9, with good drainage at 5/6 or 5

 Culture: full sun to filtered sun, adaptable to virtually any soil (including acidic soils or clayish soils).
 Drained soils are the best and somewhat preferred.